Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Predictions and Implications

-Given that propagation in the ISM magnetic field is the limiting mechanism for the larger SN dust grains, it is possible to estimate the maximum range for the dust grains within the SN remnant.
-Since the ISM material must be pushed away by the ejecta, we can assume the dust's maximum range is where the total ejected and stellar wind material equals the swept up ISM material: \beq M_{\rm ej} + M_{\rm wind} = M_{\rm swept-up~ISM} = \frac{4}{3} \pi \rho_{\rm ISM} R_{\rm dust}^{3} \, , \eeq
+Given that propagation in the ISM magnetic field is the limiting mechanism for the larger SN dust grains, it is possible to estimate the maximum radial position for the dust grains within the SNR.
+Since the ISM material must be pushed away by the ejecta, we can assume the dust's maximum radial position is where the total ejected and stellar wind material equals the swept up ISM material: \beq M_{\rm ej} + M_{\rm wind} = M_{\rm swept-up~ISM} = \frac{4}{3} \pi \rho_{\rm ISM} R_{\rm dust}^{3} \, , \eeq

-For an observational comparison, the core-collapse SN remnant Sagittarius (Sgr) A East is $\sim 10$~kyr old and recent SOFIA observations have confirmed the presence of dust within the center of the SN remnant \citep{lau15}.
+For an observational comparison, the core-collapse SNR Sagittarius (Sgr) A East is $\sim 10$~kyr old and recent SOFIA observations have confirmed the presence of dust within the center of the SNR \citep{lau15}.
 The dust is confined to the inner $\sim 2$~pc diameter \citep{lau15}, while the outer radio shell (that corresponds to the FS) is has a diameter of $\sim 7$ pc \citep{maeda02,lau15}.
-Using the estimated conditions of the progenitor: $M_{\rm ej} = 2~\msol$ \citep{maeda02}, $M_{\rm wind} = 10~\msol$ \citep{mez89}, and $n_{\rm ISM} = 1000~{\rm cm}^{-3}$ \citep{maeda02,lau15}, this gives $R_{\rm dust} = 0.57$~pc, which is in good agreement with the observed dust region of Sgr A East SN remnant.
+Using the estimated conditions of the progenitor: $M_{\rm ej} = 2~\msol$ \citep{maeda02}, $M_{\rm wind} = 10~\msol$ \citep{mez89}, and $n_{\rm ISM} = 1000~{\rm cm}^{-3}$ \citep{maeda02,lau15}, this gives $R_{\rm dust} = 0.57$~pc, which is in good agreement with the observed dust region of Sgr A East SNR.